hankster/Neckerworld/README.md

 ```
 # If you installed from the github zip file, rename the top-level directory:
 mv Neckerworld-main Neckerworld
-# Compile the multi-thread server code (has some errors)
+# Compile the multi-thread server code
 cd ~/Neckerworld/server/mtserver/mtserver
 make
 cd ~/Neckerworld/server